bronze Pipe fittings

 4. Surface treatment limitations: Some bronze alloys have average post-machining gloss; extra polishing is needed for high decorativeness.

-Application Fields of CNC Machining Bronze Parts
+Application Fields of Bronze Parts

 small batch cnc machining bronze part